darrenks/nibbles/docs/extensions.md

 opcode 15, mismatched 2d+ lists
 ops 8 str int (or str scalar) (l/r just), replace or split/join char or count add int as a char?

+~ in toplevel (space or newline? or something in context)

 desired features
 pair (only needed in fns)
 min/max